jakhall/planeto-cloud-events/README.md

 You don't need to login with password or register, you login with google account.

-And when you first time to login with Google account, you automatically register and create your user profile in database.
+If you are the first time to login with Google account, you automatically register and create your user profile in database.

-When you login with Google account, you can create a new event, view all events and view the events created by you.
+If you login with Google account, you can create a new event, view all events and view the events created by you.

-If you not login, you just can view all events.
+If you not login yet, you just can view all events.

 ...
 ...